SALKANTAY FAQs “FREQUENTLY ASKED QUESTIONS”

 - – Does it need physical preparation and who can make it?

-Anybody from 02 years old up to 70’s or more if has good conditions and prepared for it, This Salkantay trekking tours, involves a variety paths from moderate to strenuous activities, at high altitude.
+Anybody from 02 years old up to 70’s or more if has good conditions and prepared for it, This trekking involves a variety paths from moderate to strenuous activities, at high altitude.
 The trekking in particular requires a fairly high level acclimatization and fitness due to the altitude.

 The trek requires a combination of cardiac and strength training; Jogging, swimming, and aerobic exercises will help increase endurance (Push-ups, sit-ups and other weight training exercises that increase upper and lower body strength) will ensure preparedness for your trip.
 We also advice to arrive to Cusco, with at least 3 days before your trek, we have training hikes that can help you.